arbs-io/api-studio-visualstudio/README.md

 ## **What's next**

-This extension currently supports RESTful-based APIs, but extensions to allow support for gRpc, WebHooks and WebSocket interfaces soon.
+This extension currently supports RESTful-based APIs.
+However, we're working on adding support for TypeScript and Python including new protocols including gRpc, WebHooks and WebSocket interfaces.

 ## **How can I help?**
-If you enjoy using the extension, please give it a rating on the [Visual Studio Marketplace][marketplace].
+If you enjoy using the extension, please give it a rating on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=AndrewButson.ApiStudio).

-Should you encounter bugs or if you have feature requests, head on over to the [GitHub repo][repo] to open an issue if one doesn't already exist.
+Should you encounter bugs or if you have feature requests, head on over to the [GitHub repo](https://github.com/arbs-io/api-studio-visualstudio) to open an issue if one doesn't already exist.
 Pull requests are also very welcome since I can't always get around to fixing all bugs myself.

 This is a personal passion project, so my time is limited.